Lohagara Upazila, Narail: Administration

 Lohagara Upazila is divided into Lohagara Municipality and 12 union parishads: Dighalia, Itna, Joypur, Kashipur, Kotakul, Lahuria, Lakshmipasha, Lohagara, Mallikpur, Naldi, Noagram, and Shalnagar.
 The union parishads are subdivided into 154 mauzas and 217 villages.

 Lohagara Municipality is subdivided into 9 wards and 24 mahallas.

 Education

 There are seven colleges in the upazila.
-They include Lakshmi Pasha Ideal Women's Degree College, Nabaganga Degree College,Itna College (1995) and S.M.A.
+They include Lakshmi Pasha Ideal Women's Degree College, Nabaganga Degree College, Itna College (1995), and S.M.A.
 Ahad College.
-Lohagara Adarsha College is the only honors level one.
+Lohagara Govt.
+Adarsha College is the only honors level one.

 The madrasa education system includes one fazil madrasa.